Get all the latest news on coronavirus and more delivered daily to your inbox. Sign up here.

 “The state is reporting that death as a COVID death, but our health department wanted to let people know that even though the person did have the virus, they did not die from it,” the Montezuma County Health Department said about the man's death.

-The national COVID-19 death toll climbed to 87,568 Saturday with the deaths of 1,662 more people due to the virus, John Hopkins University data showed.
+The national COVID-19 death toll climbed to 87,568 Saturday with the deaths of 1,662 more people due to the virus, Johns Hopkins University data showed.
 But that latest number does not take into account Colorado's amended figure, listing the death toll at 1,150.

 France blamed the confusion on the National Notifiable Diseases Surveillance System that states use to report COVID-19 deaths to the Centers for Disease Control and Prevention.